Deploy Imported TensorFlow Model with MATLAB Compiler

 importTensorFlowNetwork, and deploy the imported network using MATLAB® Compiler™.
 The example shows programmatic and interactive deployment workflows.

 The imported network might include TensorFlow-Keras layers that MATLAB Coder™ does not support for deployment.
 For a list of layers that MATLAB Coder supports, see Networks and Layers Supported for Code Generation (MATLAB Coder).
 In this case, you can deploy the imported network as a standalone application using MATLAB Compiler.
 The standalone executable you create with MATLAB Compiler is independent of MATLAB; therefore, you can deploy it to users who do not have access to MATLAB.

 In the deployment workflow, you first define a classification function that loads the imported network and predicts class labels.
 Then, you compile the classification function into a standalone application either programmatically by using the

-mcc (MATLAB Compiler) function, or interactively by using the Application Compiler (MATLAB Compiler) app.
+mcc function, or interactively by using the Application Compiler (MATLAB Compiler) app.
 The app suggests the support packages that MATLAB Compiler can include in the standalone application.
-For more information about support packages, see Deep Learning Import and Export.
+For more information about support packages, see Pretrained Networks from External Platforms.